aws/aws-application-networking-k8s/docs/grpc.md

 1. **Apply the Gateway Configuration**:

    This YAML file contains the definition for a gateway with an HTTPS listener.
-   VPC Lattice requires listeners for gRPC traffic to use HTTPS protocol.
    ```
    kubectl apply -f examples/my-hotel-gateway-multi-listeners.yaml
    ```